kmac/mlbv-archived/README.md

 * show standings

-This project is inspired from the [MLBviewer](https://github.com/sdelafond/mlbviewer) project, although it differs in that it does not provide an interactive interface.
+This project is inspired from the [streamglob](https://github.com/tonycpsu/streamglob) project, although it differs in that it does not provide an interactive interface.
 It strictly command-line based, although it does offer quite a few options to view game-related data.
 This project allows you to quickly find the game, status, or highlights of your favourite team.

+Note: if you have [fzf](https://github.com/junegunn/fzf) installed, try using the included wrapper script **`mlbv-fzf`** which provides a more interactive interface for game selection.

 This package requires a valid MLB.tv subscription in order to view live or archived games.
 It is also subject to local blackout restrictions.
 However, if you don't have a subscription you can still view game recaps or